 The painting I went back to again and again was the melodramatic Beheading of Lady Jane Grey at the National Gallery by Paul Delaroche (and I still love that painting), no matter how much my parents nudged me towards British masterpieces by Constable, Turner and Gainsborough.

-One of the big reasons London gets top marks as one of the world’s best art destinations is because so many of its museums and galleries are free: The Tate Britain, Tate Modern, the National Gallery are all yours for the taking.
+One of the big reasons London gets top marks as one of the world’s best art destinations is because so many of its museums and galleries are free: The Tate Britain, Tate Modern, and the National Gallery are all yours for the taking.

 But London isn’t one of Europe’s major art destinations only because of its past.
 You just have to visit Shoreditch to see that.
-From the 1990s superstar shock artists known as the YBAs (Young British Artists) such as Damien Hirst and Tracy Emin, to the oh-so-secretive street artist Banksy, London’s creative soul is alive and well.
+From the 1990s superstar shock artists known as the YBAs (Young British Artists) such as Damien Hirst and Tracy Emin, to the oh-so-secretive street artist Banksy, London’s creative soul is alive, vibrant and well.

 Other art cities